-Facts and Figures on Juvenile Detention Center Sexual Abuse
+Juvenile Detention Center Sexual Abuse Statistics

-According to the U.S. Department of Justice, an estimated 1,720 youth around the nation reported one or more incidents of sexual abuse by staff or another youth in the 12 months prior to the investigation.
-This number represents about 9.5% of all adjudicated youth in juvenile detention facilities.
-The majority (7.7%) reported incidents involving facility staff members.
 The two highest-rate facilities, the now closed Paulding Regional Detention Center in Georgia and Circleville Juvenile Correctional Facility in Ohio, had sexual victimization rates of at least 30%.
 Keep in mind that these statistics only reflect reported incidents of abuse.

 Male youth reported higher numbers of sexual abuse by staff in juvenile facilities than females (8.2% vs. 2.8%).
 A whopping 89.1% of youth who reported staff victimization were males reporting abuse by female staff.
 This is likely due to the much greater number of males in correctional facilities than females around the country.
 However, a greater number of females reported sexual abuse by other youth (5.4% vs. 2.2%).
 Black youth reported a higher rate of abuse by facility staff than white or Hispanic youth.